DOCSIS / Tooway ™ Euopean VSAT service from El Molino Systems SL

 A pair of coaxial cables connect the indoor unit to the outdoor unit.
 These carry both DC power, frequency reference and the transmitted and receive carrier signals.
 The workmanship on the four F connectors on these cables are critical to long term satisfactory operation.
 The centre pins must insert fully into the sockets and the outer braids must make good contact also .
 Silicone electrical contact grease and self-amalgamating rubber sealing tape is recommended for the outdoor F connectors.

-The service will operate on two satellites and on Eurobird 3 in Ku band and on Hotbird 6 in Ka band.
+The service operate on two satellites now, on Eurobird 3 in Ku band and on Hotbird 6 in Ka band.
 The 96 cm Ku band antenna is shown above.
 At Ka band the smaller 67 cm Wildblue, blue coloured, dual optics antenna is used.
+From March 2011 service on KA-SAt will start.
+Antennas size 71cm, single reflector and circular polarisation.

 Advanced modulation and turbo FEC coding are combined with dynamic propagation fade mitigation techniques to give your bandwidth the ability to carry more bits in clear sky conditions, which applies for the majority of the time.
 Compared with the current DVB-S standard, which uses fixed QPSK modulation and FEC code rates, these features achieve significantly higher average capacity.
 Ku band (12/14 GHz) suffers from rain fading and Ka band ( 19/29 GHz ) much more so.
 Both benefit from these clever techniques.
 At Ka band the relatively high satellite eirp downlink beam ( 52 - 55 dBW ) on Hotbird 6 satellite and the four high G/T spot beams for the uplinks help minimise the rain fade problem.